-- increased hydraulic roughness;
+- Increased hydraulic roughness;

-- structure blockage;
+- Structure blockage;

-- Lagoon entrance condition; and
+- Lagoon entrance condition;

-- Design rainfall losess.
+- Rainfall losses;

+- Lagoon initial water level; and

+- Manly Dam initial water level.

 The rationalisation for each of these sensitivity tests along with adopted model configuration/parameters and results are summarised in the following sections.
-The impact of the sensitivity tests on the standard design 1% AEP flood condition is also presented in Appendix B as a series of peak water level afflux diagrams.
+The impact of the sensitivity tests on the standard design 1% AEP flood condition is also presented in Appendix A as a series of peak water level afflux diagrams (Figure A-41 - Figure A-51).

-7.6.1 Hydraulic Roughness
+7.7.1 Hydraulic Roughness